-Pending stakeholder and regulatory approvals, this project is on schedule.
+Pending regulatory approval of PJM's tariff revisions, this project is on schedule.

 13. Common Treatment of Dynamic Schedules/Pseudo-ties.

 This initiative will provide market participants with flexibility to allow their existing dynamically scheduled generating units to participate in their current market configuration and to align the treatment of these entities identically in each region.